-5.39.1 During warm-up, the home team selects the bench on the right side of the court.
-They begin to warm up on their side of the court.
-At the tip-off the players in the center circle set up facing the incorrect try line and it is not notice until after the ball is live.
+5.39.1 At the tip-off the players in the centre circle set up facing the incorrect try line and it is not notice until after the ball is live.
 What should the official do?

-Answer: In the event that play starts with teams lining up going the wrong way, play shall be permitted to continue, and the direction of attack is maintained until the end of the second period.
+Answer: If play starts with teams lining up going the wrong way, play shall be permitted to continue, and the direction of attack is maintained until the end of the second period.